ajyand/colorsmith/README.md

 ```

 Here is the complete program that produces an output similar to the image above.
+You can run test and see the test.html file produced in the 'test' folder.

+    $ npm test

 ```js